itzg/docker-minecraft-server/docs/configuration/server-properties.md

 ![](../img/motd-example.png)

+!!! note "Escape unicode"

+    Some Minecraft versions and server types do not support unicode characters, such as §, in `server.properties`.
+In those cases, an extra "\u00C2" will appear in the file and the client will render those as Â characters.
+Unicode characters can be written as escaped codes by setting the environment variable `SERVER_PROPERTIES_ESCAPE_UNICODE` to "true".

 To produce a multi-line MOTD, embed a newline character as `\n` in the string, such as

     -e MOTD="Line one\nLine two"